jhill00/DVD-Rentals-Pipeline/README.md

 Before we can choose what type of dimensional model to use, we need to first think about what questions we want answered.
 As business owners we want to know:
 - which store had the most sales?
 - which actors featured in the top films?
-- what location do our top customers come from?
+- where are our top 10 customers from?
 - what are the worst selling films?

 There are many dimensional models to choose from, but given the use case and complexity of our dataset, a star schema is chosen.
 Star schema consists of fact and dimension tables; all dimension tables have a relationship with and only with the fact table.
 This creates the image of a star, hence the name.
 Dimension tables contain qualitative information such as addresses, labels, categories, etc..
 In some cases, dimension tables are denormalized but will always have a primary key.
 A fact table contains numerical information and foreign keys to reference the dimension tables.